sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 Pre-Requisites
 --------------

 There are a few items you need to setup before installing and using this app.
-Don't worry, the [instructions in the wiki](https://github.com/DouglasCAyers/sfdx-mass-action-scheduler/wiki/Pre-Requisites-Instructions) walk you through it every step of the way.

 1. You will need to use **Lightning Experience** because we are using Lightning Components.
 2. You will need to enable **My Domain** because we are using Lightning Components.
 3. You will need to configure a **Named Credential** because the app processes records in background jobs and will need to securely invoke the Salesforce REST API via OAuth.

+Please see the [instructions in the wiki](https://github.com/DouglasCAyers/sfdx-mass-action-scheduler/wiki/Pre-Requisites-Instructions) for screen shots and step-by-steps.

 Packaged Release History